Fried Eggplant Recipe

 More Vegan Sandwich Ideas

-If you make this recipe, snap a photo and hashtag #healthiersteps — we love to see your recipes on Instagram, Facebook & Twitter!
+If you enjoyed this post about Vegan Fried Eggplant and would love to see more, join me on Youtube, Instagram, Facebook & Twitter!

 Ingredients

-Soak for Eggplant
+Soak For Eggplant

 - 2 cups water